weekendtrailtales/weekendtrailtales.github.io/_posts/2023-09-15-oahu-hawaii.md

 - Travelling
 - Hiking
 excerpt: |
-You loved playing with the water and the gentle waves crashing onto your belly.
 Daddy and I looked at the beautiful sunset for A VERY QUICK 5 SECONDS and when we looked back at you, you managed to grab a seaweed and put it in your mouth.
 SO FAST!
-You are such a funny little girl.
-We were laughing the entire time.
 feature_text: |
   ## Oahu, Hawaii
   Isay's 1st vacation